Muetze42/example-app-3dq64q/README.md

 * Models `Article` & `Story` have tags by using [Laravel-tags by Spatie](https://spatie.be/docs/laravel-tags/v4/introduction)
 * Model activities will be logged with [Laravel-activitylog by Spatie](https://spatie.be/docs/laravel-activitylog/v4)
 * Activity API index with filter options
+* A small playground with roles and permissions.
+See [RoleSeeder](database/seeders/RoleSeeder.php)

 ### Packages